The cosmic optical background excess, dark matter, and line-intensity mapping

-Here, however, we emphasize the prospects to test this dark-matter-decay scenario with forthcoming LIM experiments.
+Here, however, we emphasize the prospects to test this ALP decay scenario with forthcoming LIM experiments.
 The principle underlying LIM searches for radiative dark matter decays is similar to that for a background excess, with the exception of the spectral resolution embedded in LIM experiments.\footnote{Since LIM experiments target spectral lines that can be well distinguished from the continuum, their sensitivity lowers as the emission line or the dark matter mass distribution widens.} In this case, the emission line produced via dark-matter decay redshifts into the telescope spectral band from a different redshift than the targeted astrophysical lines, acting as what is known as a line interloper.
 The dark matter line can therefore be detected using standard data analysis techniques (see e.g., Refs.~\cite{Lidz_interlopers, Cheng_foregroundsAP, Cheng_deconfInterlopers, Gong_interlopers}).
 The most prominent features decaying dark matter imparts on LIM observables are an increase in the power spectrum anisotropy due to projection effects and a voxel intensity distribution that is narrower and shifted towards higher temperatures.
 In particular, LIM experiments in the optical such as HETDEX~\cite{HETDEX} and SPHEREx~\cite{SPHEREx} will improve current sensitivities by several orders of magnitude, being able to detect the contributions from dark matter decays required to explain the COB excess with very high significance.
 We show the forecasted 95\% combined sensitivities~\cite{Bernal_limdm} from LIM power spectrum (solid) and voxel intensity distribution (dotted) measurements by these experiments; the measurements of these two observables can be combined to further improve these sensitivities~\cite{COMAP:2018kem,SatoPolito_covariance}.
 The dark matter line can also be isolated by cross-correlating the line intensity maps with galaxy surveys~\cite{Creque-Sarbinowski:2018ebl,Shirasaki_limlensdm}.
+Furthermore, LIM will be able to distinguish between different exotic line emitters through the clustering of the fluctuations of the associated intensity~\cite{Bernal:2021ylz}.
+In turn, a non-detection of exotic line emission is detected in LIM observations would imply that the COB excess is produced by sources with extended spectra energy distributions.